 The Toro Company is in the business of designing, manufacturing, and marketing professional turf maintenance equipment and services, turf irrigation systems, landscaping equipment and lighting, agricultural micro-irrigation systems, rental and specialty construction equipment, and residential yard and snow thrower products.
 Beginning in fiscal 2015 with our acquisition of BOSS®, we also design, manufacture, and market professional snow and ice management products.
+Through this acquisition, we added another professional contractor brand; a portfolio of counter-seasonal equipment; manufacturing and distribution facilities located in Iron Mountain, Michigan; and a distribution network for these products.
 We sell our products worldwide through a network of distributors, dealers, hardware retailers, home centers, mass retailers, and over the Internet.
 Our businesses are organized into three reportable business segments: Professional, Residential, and Distribution.
 Our Distribution segment, which consists of our company-owned domestic distributorships, has been combined with our corporate activities and is shown as "Other."
 We strive to provide innovative, well-built, and dependable products supported by an extensive service network.
 A significant portion of our revenues has historically been, and we expect will continue to be, attributable to new and enhanced products.
 We define new products as those introduced in the current and previous two fiscal years.